Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Learn more: What You Need to Know about Direct-To-Film Printing.

 Screen printing, or silkscreen printing, is one of the oldest t-shirt printing methods around.
 And one of the most efficient, too!
-It offers vivid, durable t-shirt designs in a cost-effective way.
+Screen printing offers vivid, durable t-shirt designs in a cost-effective way.

 The screen printing process involves a stencil (that functions as a template), a mesh screen, and a squeegee or a straight blade to transfer your design to the t-shirt.

 First, a stencil is created of the design and placed on a mesh screen.
-It’s important to block all the areas that won’t receive the design so the ink will go through the open spaces only.
+It’s important to block all areas that won’t receive the design so the ink will only go through the open spaces.

-Once the stencil is placed onto the mesh, the ink is poured over it and pressed with the help of the squeegee or blade to reproduce the design on the fabric.
-After that, excess ink is wiped off and the t-shirt is laid out to dry.
+Once the stencil is placed onto the mesh, the ink is poured over it and pressed using the squeegee or blade to reproduce the design on the fabric.
+After that, excess ink is wiped off, and the t-shirt is laid out to dry.

 Screen printing process.
 Source: Unsplash